Working from home?

 Cooleaf’s engagement platform offers a full library of health and wellness challenges designed to encourage nutritional eating, regular exercise, mental wellness & self-care, and more.
 Virtual challenges can be done from anywhere, making them ideal for remote employees.

-At Cooleaf, we love knowing that we can help inspire employees to do what’s right for them, and that it’s helping to make teams stronger as a whole.
+And at Cooleaf, we love knowing that we can help inspire employees to do what’s right for them, and that it’s helping to make teams stronger as a whole.

 Build an active community